archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

 | Exploration/overview                          | Mind map (Mermaid mindmap or mindmap plugin)                           | Great for .mdx overview pages.                                       |
 | Trade-off matrix                              | Table                                                                  | When a grid communicates better than a figure.                       |

-Reusable visual widgets (Showcase, Vs, and category widgets)
+## 16. Reusable Visual Widgets (Showcase, Vs, and Category Widgets)

 - Prefer these when you want scannable, repeatable patterns for examples, trade-offs, and comparisons.
 - Locations for docs and live examples: /editing/category/widgets.